 1964–1969 – George Sappenfield and Kevin Donnelly as recreation counselors organized several Frisbee golf events for children on playgrounds in southern California using hula hoops as targets.

-1966–Jared Kass and fellow Amherst students play early games of ultimate.
+1966– Jared Kass and fellow Amherst students play early games of what would be called ultimate.

 1968–Kass teaches his ultimate game to Joel Silver.
 Silver and fellow students at Columbia High School write up the first set of rules.

 1969–The first ultimate game played at CHS is between the student council and the school newspaper staff.

-1970–The first significant object disc golf courses are designed.
-Rochester, NY, Toronto, ON and Berkeley, CA.
+1970–The first significant object disc golf courses are designed in Rochester, NY, Toronto, ON, and Berkeley, CA.

-1970–Jim Kenner and Ken Westerfield move to Canada from the U.S. and set up their freestyle play and disc golf on a course they design at Queen’s Park, Toronto.
+1970–Jim Kenner and Ken Westerfield design an object disc golf course at Queen’s Park, Toronto.

 1970–New Jersey high school graduates called Johnny Appleseeds promote the sport of ultimate at their universities.

 1970–Jim Palmeri and a small group of Frisbee enthusiasts in Rochester, NY, discover disc golf, create a disc golf course and in 1971, form the “Rochester Frisbee Club”

 1972–Bill and Mike Schneider are hired by a German company to perform Frisbee demonstrations in Europe.